Careers360 Logo

 Answer:

-• Point Mutation: A mutation which is a change at one point or location in the DNA sequence.
+• Point Mutation: A mutation that is a change at one point or location in the DNA sequence.
 It is a single-base pair or a few-base pair change.

 • Example: Sickle cell anaemia.
 The disease is caused by a single base substitution in the gene for the beta-globin chain of haemoglobin.
 The GAG to GUG substitution at the sixth codon causes glutamic acid to be replaced by valine, leading to abnormal haemoglobin that causes red blood cells to develop sickle shapes.